 Kenneth L. Shigley, Sr.

-Ken Shigley is an Atlanta-based trial attorney and former president of the 45,000 member State Bar of Georgia Bar.
-He has been trying cases in Georgia courts for over four decades, and representing individuals, families and small businesses in cases of serious personal injury, wrongful death and insurance disputes statewide in Georgia for 28 years.
+An Atlanta-based trial attorney, Mr. Shigley has been trying cases in Georgia courts for over four decades, and representing individuals, families and small businesses in cases of serious personal injury, wrongful death and insurance disputes statewide in Georgia for 28 years.

 - Wrongful death